 whenever they are needed.
 Since they have just completed the

-Micah Freshman-Year Project themselves, they are excellent resources
+Micah First-Year Project themselves, they are excellent resources

 for new students.

 > Where do the other Micah upperclassmen live?
-Since Marguerite is a popular building, many of our students
+Since living near the Micah first-year students is a popular option for sophomores, many of our students

-serving as Mentors to the freshmen live in their own suites
+serving as Mentors live in their own suites

 active in the program, which allows opportunities for students